 If the applicant is employed at the time a resume is sent out, the cover letter should explain briefly why he/she is seeking a different position.

-It is very important to highlight the qualifications the applicant has for the job.
+If the applicant has been downsized, experienced a layoff, or been out of the workforce for a period of time, this can be mentioned here as well.
 The main goal of the cover letter is to obtain an invitation for an interview.
 This request should be directly addressed in the letter.